-Couple, 5-year-old daughter found dead in Harlem apartment: police
+Couple, 5-year-old daughter dead in apparent murder-suicide at Harlem apartment: police

-HARLEM, Manhattan —A couple and their 5-year-old daughter, were found dead inside a Harlem apartment Wednesday night, police said.
+HARLEM, Manhattan —A couple and their 5-year-old daughter were found dead inside a Harlem apartment in an apparent murder-suicide Wednesday night, police said.

 Authorities responded to an apartment along West 121st Street and Adam Clayton Powell Jr. Boulevard just after 9 p.m. to perform a wellness check, police said.

-When they arrived, police found a three people dead inside the apartment, authorities said.
+When they arrived, police found the bodies of Jennifer Schlecht, 42, and her young daughter Abaynesh Schlecht Tedla.
+They also discovered the body of the man they believed was responsible for the killings.

-A 46-year-old man was found in the bedroom unconscious and unresponsive, police said.
+The 46-year-old man, now identified as Yonathan Tedla, was found in the bedroom unconscious and unresponsive, police said.
 His 42-year-old wife was found in the bathroom with trauma to her neck and their daughter was found in another bedroom also with severe neck trauma, according to police.
+Both the mother and her daughter were slashed in the throat, police sources said.

+According to police sources, the couple was due in divorce court prior to the incident.
+Neither the man or the woman had prior arrests.

+The couple was going through a divorce.
+Schlecht, who worked for the United Nations Foundation, had called her parents Sunday and expressed fear for her and her child's safety, according to her father.

 A knife believed to have been used in the incident was found on scene, police said.